Ri Jong-yol

 Ri Jong-yol (Note: Also romanized as Ri Jong Yol or Jong Yol Ri (Western naming order), and erroneously by some news reports as Jong Yol-ri.) (born 1998) is a North Korean defector and child prodigy of mathematics.
-After winning silver at the 2016 International Mathematical Olympiad in Hong Kong, he made his way to the South Korean consulate general, where he sought refuge for two months.
+After winning silver at the 2016 International Mathematical Olympiad in Hong Kong, he made his way to the South Korean consulate general, where he took refuge for two months.
 Chinese authorities eventually allowed him to leave Hong Kong on a flight to Seoul.
 He legally changed his name to Lee Jung-ho (이정호) after receiving South Korean citizenship.

 Early life

 Ri Jong-yol was born in 1998 to an academic family in Pyongsong in South Pyongan Province, North Korea.
 A child prodigy, he had a mastery of the entire elementary-school mathematics curriculum by the time he entered first grade at the age of seven.
 After winning a national mathematics competition in middle school, Ri was placed in Pyongyang No. 1 Senior Middle School, a school for gifted children.

 He won silver medals at the 2013, 2014, 2015, and 2016 editions of the International Mathematical Olympiad (IMO).
 The 2013 IMO was his first, and he was noted for winning silver at his debut international event and for being the youngest member of the North Korean team at the time.
 Upon returning home from the 2015 IMO, Ri was informed by an acquaintance who worked for the Workers' Party of Korea that senior government figures had been interviewing his friends and family.
 He suspected that the North Korean government was planning to recruit him into a secretive military career after his high school graduation; Ri was viewed as a prime candidate for the country's elite hacking team.
 Ri's suspicions led to his decision to defect.
 He planned to do so at the 2016 IMO, the last one he could attend according to IMO rules, as he was about to turn eighteen.